pete-rai/pete-rai.github.io/index.md

 Here you will find demos of various things I have released on GitHub.
 I'll try and put as much stuff here as I can, but life's a busy thing you know.
-Also, to be fair, most of the code I produce these days belongs to my employer - so can't share it here.
+Also, to be fair, most of the code I produce these days belongs to my employer - so can't share any of that.
 Nevertheless, over time you will see a pretty eclectic mix of random projects dumped here.

 _Enjoy!_